Kärcher G 180 Q Smart Control gun

 G 180 Q Smart Control gun

-G 180 Q Smart Control high-pressure gun for all Kärcher pressure washers in the Smart Control range: with LCD display and control keys for pressure and detergent.
+G 180 Q Smart Control high-pressure gun for all Kärcher water blasters in the Smart Control range: with LCD display and control keys for pressure and detergent.

 Features and benefits